Sumit-Baviskar/OTP_Generator-python-/README.md

-# :green_book: # OUTPUT-- # :green_book:
+# :key: OUTPUT--

 ![Screen Shot 2024-04-12 at 12 23 49 AM](https://github.com/Sumit-Baviskar/OTP_Generator-python-/assets/153518735/ac38250a-2a89-47eb-9d41-5c9bee0d61a4)

 ![Screen Shot 2024-04-12 at 12 24 04 AM](https://github.com/Sumit-Baviskar/OTP_Generator-python-/assets/153518735/a704d607-f7ca-4255-b9b3-6a73d7de0bae)

-# :green_book: # Project Deliverables: # :green_book:
+# :green_book: Project Deliverables: :green_book:

 Python script containing the implementation of the OTP verification system

 This Python script implements a simple OTP (One-Time Password) verification system.
 It includes functions to generate a 6-digit OTP, send it to a user's email address, prompt the user to enter the OTP, and verify if the entered OTP matches the generated one

-1)Documentation explaining the functionality of each function, how to run the program, and any dependencies required.
+1) Documentation explaining the functionality of each function, how to run the program, and any dependencies required.

-# :green_book: # Functionality of Each Function # :green_book:
+# :green_book:  Functionality of Each Function :green_book:

 a) **user()**: This function prompts the user to enter their first name, last name, and email address.
 It returns the entered email address.